tsatria03/NVGT-Pack-Tools/README.md

 # NVGT-Pack-Tools
-A modernized version of the origenal pack tools previously made in BGT.
+A modernized version of the original pack tools previously made in BGT.